acryptos/docs.acryptos.com/faq.md

 * No.

-### 2. Is there a fee on the first Stake?
+### 2. Is there a Atake fee?

-* ACS v2 Farms: No.
-* ACSI Farms: No.
+* No.

-### 3. What are the withdrawal fees?
+### 3. What are the fees?

-* There is a 0.5% withdrawal fee.
-This fee is applied on all vaults \(except the ACS Vault and the ACSI Vault\).
+* There is a 0.5% withdrawal fee (0.1% on vaults marked with "new fees").
+This fee is applied on all vaults (except the ACS Vault and the ACSI Vault).
-* For the ACS Vault and the ACSI Vault, the withdrawal fee is 10% \(applied only on the amount you withdraw\).
+* For the ACS Vault and the ACSI Vault, the withdrawal fee is 10% (applied only on the amount you withdraw).

   Example: If you have 1000 ACS in the ACS Vault, and you decide to withdraw 100 ACS, the fee will be 10 ACS.
+* The performance fee is 5% (25% on vaults marked with "new fees") - already included in the APY
+* the workers fee is 0.3% - already included in the APY

 ### 4. What are the harvest fees on the farms?